Manfred Symphony: History

-In the first ten years after graduating from the Saint Petersburg Conservatory in 1865 Tchaikovsky completed three symphonies.
+In the first ten years after graduating from the Saint Petersburg Conservatory in 1865, Tchaikovsky completed three symphonies.
 After that he started five more symphony projects, four of which led to a completed symphony premiered during the composer's lifetime.

 During his second and final trip to Russia in the winter of 1867–68, the French composer Hector Berlioz conducted his program symphony Harold en Italie.
-The work caused considerable stir.
+The work caused a considerable stir.
 Its subject was very much to the tastes of its audiences, whose enthusiasm for the works of Lord Byron had not exhausted itself as it had begun to do in Europe.
 Berlioz's use of a four-movement structure for writing program music intrigued many Russian musicians.
 One immediate consequence was Nikolai Rimsky-Korsakov's four movement suite Antar, written in 1868.
 Around the same time as Rimsky-Korsakov composed Antar, critic Vladimir Stasov wrote a scenario for a sequel to Harold, this time based on Byron's poem Manfred and sent it to the nationalist composer Mily Balakirev.
 Balakirev did not feel attracted to the idea, so he forwarded the program to Berlioz, only hinting it was not entirely his own.
 Berlioz declined, claiming old age and ill health.
 He returned the program to Balakirev, who kept it.
 A little over a year later, Berlioz had died, and by 1872 Balakirev was embroiled in a personal crisis that silenced him creatively.

 Tchaikovsky's entrance into this story was strictly by circumstance.
 He finished his final revision of his fantasy-overture Romeo and Juliet in 1880, a work on which he and Balakirev had worked tirelessly together a decade earlier, and which was dedicated to Balakirev.
 Since Balakirev had dropped away from the music scene in the intervening time, Tchaikovsky asked the publisher Bessel to send a copy of the printed score to Balakirev, thinking he would have a current address.
 Whether the publisher delayed in fulfilling this request or Balakirev did not reply, no news was forthcoming as to whether Balakirev had received the score, so Tchaikovsky wrote to Balakirev in September 1881.
 Balakirev wrote back, thanking Tchaikovsky profusely for the score.
 In the same letter, Balakirev suggested another project—"the programme for another symphony ... which you could handle superbly."
 He presented Stasov's detailed plan, explaining it was not in his character to engage in such composition.
 As he explained in a letter to Tchaikovsky in October 1882, "this magnificent subject is unsuitable, it doesn't harmonise with my inner frame of mind".
 When Tchaikovsky showed polite interest, Balakirev sent a copy of Stasov's program, which he had amended with suggested key signatures for each movement and representative works which Tchaikovsky had already written to give some idea of what Balakirev had in mind.
 Balakirev also gave warning to avoid "vulgarities in the manner of German fanfares and Jägermusik," plus instructions about the layout of the flute and percussion parts.